UN calls for inquiry after Gaza's most violent day in 4 years

 He reportedly told the Security Council that Israeli security forces said that militants tried to get through the fence in attempt to plant explosives.

-The Israel Defense Forces said in a statement Friday that IDF troops responded with riot dispersal means and firing toward main instigators.
+Manelis said the protests were organized by Hamas, the militant political group that controls Gaza, adding that if these continue the IDF will "hit targets deep inside Gaza."

-An IDF official warned any breach of Israeli sovereignty would be treated severely after a week of attempted and successful breaches of the border fence from Gaza.
+Manelis said that most killed in Gaza were known as "terror activists," known to Israel by name and affiliation.
+He did not elaborate further regarding identities of those killed.

-Confrontations escalated into Saturday.
+Confrontations further escalated late Friday.
 Israeli fighter jets targeted three Hamas sites after an IDF position was shot at in northern Gaza, according to an IDF statement.
 Tank fire also targeted the three sites following an exchange of fire.